 What You Need to Know About Kitchen Islands

-A kitchen island is the most often requested feature in a new remodel.
+A kitchen island is the most often requested feature in a new build or remodel.
 And for good reason – it offers a great way to increase both counter space and storage space, something people always seem to need more of.

 But while the advantages of having an island may seem simple, deciding what to include in your ideal island can be difficult when beginning a remodel.
 There are many considerations that go into how an island looks and functions.

 Kitchen Island as Part of the Wellness Kitchen